isidore/MobProgrammingBook/manuscript/xx_Notes.md

 Add somewhere the idea of having shorter rotation when folks ask for longer one.

+Rotation
+on timer
+on task
+Some teams switch when the driver doesn’t want to drive anymore, or someone else would like to drive.

 Section: how to write examples (or the testing circle)